GCTC-NTGC/gc-digital-talent/documentation/linux-setup.md

 ### WSL Only!

-WSL will overwrite our hosts file changes by default.
+WSL will overwrite the hosts file changes by default.
 Let's configure it not to.
 Ignore this step if not running in WSL.

 ```
 sudo nano /etc/wsl.conf
 ```

-And add
+And add:

 ```
 [network]